 A PUP can easily be downloaded.
 A file or program on a file-sharing network may contain a link to a website where you may download software.
 Bundled downloads—in which the main download or installation file is wrapped up with extra files that are PUPs—can be found in downloads from third-party websites.

 When you agree to the download, buried in the fine print is an agreement to download the whole package, including the PUPs.
 While PUPs need to be listed in the download agreement, they’re often listed behind pre-checked boxes or hidden deep in the end-user license agreement (EULA).

 So should you remove the potentially unwanted programs?
 YES.
 Here are a few things these applications can do:

 - Slow your computer down

 - Add toolbars on your browser

-A bit of confusion might come to you as to why these are not viruses or Trojans (malware)?
-The creators of these applications noted that since the information regarding these application are included in the software installation agreement (No one really reads those now do we), they shouldn’t be called malware.
-So without us knowing these application settles down in our systems.
+A bit of confusion might come to you as to why these are not viruses or Trojans (malware).
+The creators of these applications noted that since the information regarding these applications is included in the software installation agreement (No one really reads those now do we), they shouldn’t be called malware.
+So without us knowing this application settles down in our systems.

 What makes an application a PUP?

 To determine if a program is a PUP, security professionals put together a list of bad behaviors.
 The most obvious characteristics that identify PUPs include downloading without a clear opt-out method and intrusive advertising or unwanted web tracking.
 PUPs may be junk files or other bloatware.
 But they might also be adware or spyware in disguise, and they can compromise the security of your computer.
 Though some PUPs can be useful, most are not.

 Checking for PUPs is an important step when installing downloads from third-party websites.
 Avoid express installation or quick download options, because these prevent you from opting out or deselecting PUPs.
 Instead, look for custom or advanced download options that let you see exactly what’s in the download package and uncheck any PUPs you don’t want to install.